Those of us who keep chickens know that not all eggs are created equal.

 There are red specks in my eggs, are they safe to eat?

-These specks are just small pieces of reproductive tissue that has passed down the system.
+These specks are just small pieces of reproductive tissue that have passed down the system.
 Although unattractive they are safe to eat.

 Why are my eggs pale?